-A minimum of 60 semester units to include 18 units (Humanities/Social Science/Physical Education) or 18 units (Natural Science/Math) in the chosen program of study, specified units in general education, competency requirements, and any remaining units in elective course work.
+A minimum of 60 semester units to include 18 units in the chosen program of study, 18 units in general education coursework, competency requirements, and any remaining units in elective course work.
+All major course work must be completed with a grade of "C" or better.